pyca/cryptography/docs/fernet.rst

         .. versionadded:: 2.2

         Rotating tokens is necessary when any of the fernet keys of a :class:`MultiFernet` instance have been compromised.
+This decrypts the token `msg` using any of the keys attached to the :class:`MultiFernet` instance and then re-encrypts the token using the primary key.

-This method re-encrypts the token, `msg`, under the new primary key.
-Once all tokens have been successfully rotated under the new primary key, the compromised key can be removed from the :class`MultiFernet` instance.
-If the token has successfully been re-encrypted, then the re-encrypted token will be returned.
-This will raise an exception if re-encryption fails.
+        If a token has successfully been rotated, then the rotated token will be returned.
+If rotation fails, this will raise an exception.

         .. doctest::